22

-Actually I live in the prefecture that first celebrated Christmas in Japan!
-How cool is that?
+Actually I used to live in the prefecture that first celebrated Christmas in Japan.

 Christmas does exist in Japan, but it has no religious background.

 Just like other Western holidays it has been adopted and modified!
-As it doesn’t have a religious background and is also not an original Japanese holiday, it’s no national holiday here in Japan.
+As it has neither a religious nor a cultural background, it’s not a national holiday in Japan.

 What do Japanese do on Christmas?